What Councils Mean When They Say “Further Contamination Assessment May Be Required”

 Planner or environmental officer correspondence

-Councils use this wording when they believe there is potential contamination risk that has not yet been fully resolved, but where the available information is not sufficient to justify a definitive requirement at that stage.
+Councils use this wording where they consider there is potential contamination risk that has not yet been fully resolved, but where available information is insufficient to justify a definitive requirement at that stage.

 What Councils Are Really Flagging